shrikantnagori/shrikantnagori.github.io/_posts/2021-07-07-Not-so-dumb-List.md

 - Order for two !
-   --> Anything that you are about to buy, it tells you who might also appreciate this product and you both get a discount by buying one each.
+   --> Anything that you are about to buy, it tells you who among your contacts might also appreciate this product and you both get a discount by buying one each.